 Range anxiety is a thing of the past

-Whether it can claim the top sport or not, the Nissan can at least claim that it was the first mass-produced electric car worldwide.
+Whether it can claim the top spot or not, the Nissan Leaf can at least claim that it was the first mass-produced electric car worldwide.
 The Nissan Leaf made its initial debut back in 2010 for the 2011 model year.
 It was small, egg-shaped, and had a range of only about 80 miles.
 That’s definitely nothing to write home about now, but back then, it was more about the race to get the car to market and provide an all-electric driving experience while other automakers were producing regular hybrids.

 The electric range was an issue, though, even Car and Driver reported having range anxiety during their time with the first-generation Leaf, but Nissan did redesign it for the 2018 model year.
 The new Leaf sported a new look, a bigger battery, and was even given driver-assist features.
 Two Nissan Leaf models are currently available; the standard Leaf that has a 150-mile range and the Leaf Plus, which has a 226-mile range thanks to a bigger battery.